-223 also provided clinically meaningful improvement in health-related quality of life (QoL) and prolonged the time to first symptomatic skeletal event (SSE) and subsequent SSEs [7, 13].
+provided clinically meaningful improvement in health-related quality of life (QoL) and prolonged the time to first symptomatic skeletal event (SSE) and subsequent SSEs [7, 13].

 Despite these results, median times to increase in prostate-specific antigen (PSA) levels were similar among treatment arms [7].
-While rising PSA has been used as a biomarker for increased tumor growth, it has not been proven to be a reliable biomarker for therapies that do not directly affect the AR pathway [18, 19].
+While rising PSA has been used as a biomarker for increased tumor growth, it has not been proven to be a reliable biomarker for therapies that do not directly affect the AR pathway [38, 39].
 Potential biomarkers for treatment response with radium-223, including alkaline phosphatase (ALP) and lactate dehydrogenase (LDH), are summarized in Table 2.
-Mutations in DNA repair pathway genes are included, as patients with these alterations may be particularly susceptible to radium-223 treatment [20-22].
+Mutations in DNA repair pathway genes are included, as patients with these alterations may be particularly susceptible to radium-223 treatment [44-46].

-Combining radium-223 with second-generation AR-targeted therapies

-Radium-223 has six years of real-world evidence supporting its efficacy and safety in mCRPC [7, 13, 14].
-Because abiraterone and enzalutamide have both been shown to improve progression-free survival and OS as a first-line treatment for mCRPC, and neither has overlapping toxicity with radium-223, the combinations of these agents with radium-223 are being investigated [23, 24].
-In a retrospective analysis of an international, early access, open-label, single-arm, non-randomized trial including 696 patients with mCRPC, radium-223 used with initial and concurrent treatment with abiraterone or enzalutamide improved survival with no unexpected safety concerns [25].
-In the eRADicAte study (NCT02097303), an investigator-initiated, phase II, prospective, single-arm study including 31 patients with mCRPC, radium-223 in combination with abiraterone plus prednisone (initiated <90 days prior to or <30 days after the first radium-223 treatment) conferred clinically meaningful improvements in QoL and pain, without unexpected adverse toxicities [26].
-However, the phase III ERA 223 trial (NCT02043678) investigating radium-223 in concurrent combination with abiraterone plus prednisone/prednisolone raised safety concerns: more fractures (28.6% versus 11.4%, based on central radiological review) were observed in the combination arm versus the arm with abiraterone plus prednisone/prednisolone alone [27, 28].
-It should be noted that 79% of the fractures in the combination arm were not at sites of bone metastasis and osteoporotic fractures were most common [29].
+Combining radium-223 with second-generation AR-targeted therapies survival and OS as a first-line treatment of mCRPC, and neither has overlapping toxicity with radium-223, the combinations of these agents with radium-223 are being investigated [51, 52].
+In a retrospective analysis of an international, early access, open-label, single-arm, non-randomized trial including 696 patients with mCRPC, radium-223 used with initial and concurrent treatment with abiraterone or enzalutamide improved survival with no unexpected safety concerns [53].
+In the eRADicAte study (NCT02097303), an investigator-initiated, phase II, prospective, single-arm study including 31 patients with mCRPC, radium-223 in combination with abiraterone plus prednisone (initiated <90 days before or <30 days after the first radium-223 treatment) conferred clinically meaningful improvements in QoL and pain, without unexpected adverse toxicities [54].
+However, the phase III ERA 223 trial (NCT02043678) investigating radium-223 in concurrent combination with abiraterone plus prednisone/prednisolone raised safety concerns: more fractures (28.6% versus 11.4%, based on central radiological review) were observed in the combination arm versus the arm with abiraterone plus prednisone/prednisolone alone [55, 56].
+It should be noted that 79% of the fractures in the combination arm were not at sites of bone metastasis and osteoporotic fractures were most common [57].
 The fact that the combination therapy in ERA 223 was administered concomitantly may partially explain the difference in safety profile compared with the ALSYMPCA, eRADicAte, and REASSURE studies.
 If the combination therapy was instead sequential, this may have allowed the bone to recover from the impact of the normal hormonal agent, thus preventing radium-223 from having a further compounding effect on bone irradiation.
-Additional analysis of the ERA 223 data showed a lower fracture rate in both study arms in patients who received bone health agents (BHAs) than in those who did not [29], suggesting that the use of BHAs could mitigate the risk of bone fractures for all patients.
+Additional analysis of the ERA 223 data showed a lower fracture rate in both study arms in patients who received bone health agents (BHAs) than in those who did not [57], suggesting that the use of BHAs could mitigate the risk of bone fractures for all patients.